Netaji opposed Hindu Mahasabha's divisive politics, fought for secular India: Mamata Banerjee

 Darjeeling (WB), Jan 23: West Bengal Chief Minister Mamata Banerjee said on Thursday that Netaji Subhas Chandra Bose opposed the Hindu Mahasabha's "divisive politics" and fought for a secular and united India.

 Demanding that his birth anniversary be declared a national holiday, Banerjee said Bose through his struggle has sent the message of respecting all faiths and the best tribute to him would be to fight for a united India.

 "Netaji had opposed the Hindu Mahasabha's divisive politics.
-He had fought for a secular India.
+He had fought for a secular India", she said.

 Now efforts are on to oust those who follow secularism," Banerjee said at an event here to celebrate Bose's birth anniversary.
-She also slammed the Centre for "not being serious" about unravelling the mystery shrouding Bose's disappearance.
+She also slammed the Centre for "not being serious" about unravelling the mystery shrouding Bose' disappearance.

 NPR dangerous game, a precursor to NRC: Mamata Banerjee